hafizulamz/hafizulamz.github.io/_pages/about.md

   image: hafizul-bnw.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
-    <p>Universiti Teknologi PETRONAS</p>
+    <p>Universiti Tunku Abdul Rahman</p>
-    <p>Seri Iskandar, MALAYSIA</p>
+    <p>Kampar, Perak, MALAYSIA</p>

 news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-<b>Mohd Hafizul Afifi bin Abdullah</b> is a Ph.D. candidate in Information Technology at Universiti Teknologi PETRONAS.
+<b>Mohd Hafizul Afifi bin Abdullah</b> is a lecturer at Universiti Tunku Abdul Rahman (UTAR).
 Hafizul specializes in the area of Information Extraction, Big Data Analytics, AI, Machine Learning, and Deep Learning.
 He holds a B.Sc. in Computer Science and an M.Sc. in Information Technology from Universiti Tun Hussein Onn Malaysia.

 Hafizul has 8 years of research experience and 5 years of teaching experience.
 He is a certified Graduate Technologist by MBOT and an IEEE Graduate Student Member.
 His recent development includes continuous improvement in teaching methods.
 Additionally, Hafizul serves as a reviewer for leading academic journals in the field of computer science and information technology.